Movie: (1995) A grandfather tells his grandson a pair of stories featuring the legendary wizard Merlin.

 • It’s certainly not the first time we got a movie that was in fact two shorter films slammed together (see “Monster A Go Go” or any number of combo TV episodes) but it’s happening here too.
 The second half, the one involving poor bedeviled David and the evil monkey, was originally a short film called “The Devil’s Gift.”
 More about it here.
 The movie the kid is watching is clips from “The Devils’ Gift.”

-• In contrast to the intro, segment 1 is great fun.
+• Segment 1 is great fun.
 Very well written.

 • Obscure reference: “Mona!”
 It’s a reference to this commercial.